CURRENT EXHIBITION

 Curated by Deric Carner

 The Rain Don’t Mind is a group exhibition exploring the complexity of violence and tragedy.
 It uses humor, glamour, and absurdity to approach heavy themes from unexpected angles.
-Featuring works by EFA Member Artists Shimon Attie, Richard Barnes (alumni), Rhona Bitner, Edgar Jerins, Greg Kwaitek, Nazanin Noorozi, and Maria Rapicavoli, the exhibition invites viewers to engage with narratives that resist simple interpretations, encouraging reflection on the ambiguity of life's darker moments.
+Featuring works by EFA Member Artists Shimon Attie, Richard Barnes (alumni), Rhona Bitner, Edgar Jerins, Greg Kwiatek, Nazanin Noroozi, and Maria Rapicavoli, the exhibition invites viewers to engage with narratives that resist simple interpretations, encouraging reflection on the ambiguity of life's darker moments.

 The participating artists explore tragedy as a complex, often chaotic phenomenon as they engage with themes of responsibility, the role of the observer, and how we attempt to make sense of the incomprehensible.
 Through their work, the artists reveal how creative practices can become spaces for reflection, reconciliation, and even transformation.